All Episodes

 Yes, good afternoon, Rush.

-You the wife and I are currently on uh social service and food stamps, and we have been for two years.
+The wife and I are currently on social service and food stamps, and we have been for two years.

-You have to be, oh I would say anything from unintelligent to downright stupid to go uh sleep hungry.
+You have to be, oh, I would say anything from unintelligent or downright stupid to go sleep hungry.

-I mean, I live on tremendous food boneless, skinless chicken breasts, uh poor tenderloins, uh bacon, I've got everything.
+I mean, I live on tremendous food, boneless, skinless chicken breasts, pork tenderloins, bacon.

 In fact, even hard times have befallen my neighbors, and I'm able to feed them too.

-Before I before I respond to this, I want to ask you people in the audience a question.
+Before I respond to this, I want to ask you people in the audience a question.

 How many of you think that this guy is a seminar caller begging for an Allen Brothers Rush gift pack?

-I'm just I know you don't sternly, I'm just trying to get the people in the audience who are probably we have just heard a very heartwarming and uplifting story.
+I'm just trying to get the people in the audience who are probably, we have just heard a very heartwarming and uplifting story.

-And I just wonder how many of you cynics out there think that this guy's just trying to score a rush pack from Allen Brothers.
+And I just wonder how many of you cynics out there think that this guy is just trying to score a rush pack from Allen Brothers.

-Rush, I don't have enough room in my freezer for A to be.
+Rush, I don't have enough room in my freezer for A and B. That's okay.

 Okay, I'll take that.

-I don't have enough room, I kid you not, in my freezer to put an A and B uh steak and hot dog pack, because if you shop intelligently and frugally and you and you can even go to food pantries, even if you don't have a social service uh food stamp card.
+I don't have enough room, I kid you not, in my freezer to put an A and B steak and hot dog pack.

 I mean, I'm hungry now, and if I don't eat before I go to bed, I will go to bed hungry tonight.

-Certainly it can't be said that I am going to bed hungry because I can't find food, and that's what they're trying to portray, and that's what you're doing a great job of uh exploding.
+And that's what they're trying to portray, and that's what you're doing a great job of exploding.

 Every day.